kumahq/kuma-demo/kubernetes/README.md

 #### Installation

-In Kubernetes mode, we can use `kumactl install [..]` again to install the pre-configured Prometheus and Grafana components onto the Kubernetes cluster we have deployed:
+In Kubernetes mode, we can use `kumactl install [..]` again to install all observability services with a pre-configured Prometheus and Grafana components onto the Kubernetes cluster we have deployed:

 ```
-$ ./kumactl install observability --components grafana,prometheus | kubectl apply -f -
+$ ./kumactl install observability | kubectl apply -f -
 namespace/mesh-observability created
 podsecuritypolicy.policy/grafana created
 serviceaccount/prometheus-alertmanager created